Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Provisioning\OMADM\Accounts\<GUID> HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Provisioning\OMADM\Logger\<GUID> HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Provisioning\OMADM\Sessions\<GUID>

-All these points to the current Intune Enrollment ID which will be the Provider GUID which corresponds to Intune under reg_path
+All these points to the current Intune Enrollment ID, which will be the Provider GUID that corresponds to Intune under reg_path

 HKEY_Local_Machine\Software\Microsoft\PolicyManager\Providers

-Now that you know all the ways how you can figure out the current Enrollment ID or Provider GUID which corresponds to Intune, let’s continue with how you can get the information of config policies being enforced by Intune using the Windows Events and Registry.
+Now that you know how to figure out the current Enrollment ID or Provider GUID corresponding to Intune, let’s continue with how to get information about config policies being enforced by Intune using Windows Events and Registry.

 Example 1

-Consider I have a policy configured to block Automatic Device Encryption which is a Windows 10 Device restrictions policy assigned and deployed.
+I have a policy configured to block Automatic Device Encryption, a Windows 10 Device restrictions policy that has been assigned and deployed.

-This is how Intune sends the instruction to the endpoint which is received by the DM client.
+This is how Intune sends the instructions to the Endpoint the DM client receives.

 <Add> <CmdID>9</CmdID> <Item> <Target> <LocURI> ./Device/Vendor/MSFT/Policy/Config/Security/PreventAutomaticDeviceEncryptionForAzureADJoinedDevices</LocURI> </Target> <Meta> <A:Format>int</A:Format> <A:Type>text/plain</A:Type> </Meta> <Data>1</Data> </Item> </Add>